Resources Available to all Bates Students

 Please click the link for a comprehensive listing of Academic Resources at Bates College.
 Available resources include:

-The Mathematics and Statistics Workshop (MSW) offers assistance to students in introductory level courses that have a mathematical component.
-Services include drop-in hours, attached tutors for select courses, individual tutorials, and support with related technology.
+The Mathematics and Statistics Workshop (MSW) offers assistance to students in introductory level courses that have a quantitative component.
+In particular, we support mathematics, statistics, and programming in DCS courses.

 Writing at Bates serves all members of our learning community.
 The Writing and Speaking Center, located in Ladd Library, provides a convenient, student-centered option for students seeking to develop their writing or speaking skills.
 Students also have the option to schedule an individual appointment with a Writing Specialist for consultation and support.

 The following resources are also accessible to all students:

 Available to all Bates students, CAPS provides comprehensive, confidential mental health care.
 Services provided include assessment and evaluation, counseling, and referrals to off-campus providers for specialized or intensive treatment.
 Students can schedule an appointment by calling or visiting the office.

 Operating in conjunction with Central Maine Medical Center (CMMC), Health Services is a place where students requiring care but not hospitalization may be seen for medical concerns.
 Services provided include general medical care, onsite pharmacy services, and diagnostic testing.
 Students can schedule an appointment by calling or visiting the office, which is open Monday through Friday from 9am to 5pm.

 The Multifaith Chaplaincy warmly and creatively serves the religious, spiritual, searching, and seeking community at Bates.
 In addition to weekly and annual offerings, students can access confidential pastoral care and conversation by scheduling an appointment with a Multifaith Chaplain.